 The early days

 Our view has always been quite grounded.
 Many years ago when we first opened, we could see that organic farming offered an opportunity to do things differently.
 We liked the idea of transparency, accountability and traceability which certification ensured.
 Establishing a working community of like minded farmers which could help reduce widespread pesticide use, encourage biodiversity and improve animal welfare ?
 Well, it just seemed common sense to us.

 When we first opened, customers often said that organic food was just what food used to be.
 Organic farming was seen by many of our shoppers as simply traditional and old fashioned approach.
 It offered a bit of an alternative in the face of fast forward farming and industrial food production.
 Nowadays it seems to take almost a degree level of education in the subject to wade through the fine details of debate on ecological issues .And to us at least, in a post-truth world, sometimes the wood can get lost for the trees.

 And because we started by dealing in local organic food, we have come to quite a settled view of the value of organic food in the north east.
 In our early years of trading we were fortunate enough to spend time on a lot of the local organic farms, and over the years we have become more aquainted with all the farms we buy from at home and abroad.
-We have physically saw the difference less intensive farming can make to food quality, the eco system and animal welfare.
+We have physically seen the difference less intensive farming can make to food quality, the eco system and animal welfare.
 In the early years having enough cauliflowers sometimes used to mean we would pitch in with the harvest with local growers.